 Tuition and Tuition Assistance Policies and Procedures

 Kimberton Waldorf School values and actively seeks a student body that reflects the ethnic, racial, cultural, and socioeconomic diversity of the area.
 Our program of tuition assistance supports this diversity by making the school more accessible to families of varying economic backgrounds.
-While demonstrating this commitment by dedicating approximately 30% of the gross tuition income of the annual budget to need-based support reflected in discounted tuitions, the school also recognizes that the primary responsibility for financing a student’s independent school education rests with his or her family.
+The school also recognizes that the primary responsibility for financing a student’s independent school education rests with his or her family.
 Tuition assistance is granted on the basis of need which is determined by comparing the income and resources of applicants against their assets and liabilities.
 It is expected that parents applying for tuition assistance will first assess their financial status and turn to other sources before asking Kimberton Waldorf School for assistance.
 While our aim is to assure the possibility of Waldorf Education to all of our students, our ability to do so is limited.
 Assistance comes in the form of tuition reduction and is supported by other families’ tuitions.
 As a result, the school is not in a financial position to support lifestyle choices that have a negative impact on the family’s ability to pay tuition.
 We expect all parents to contribute honestly toward tuition, including seeking employment in order to help defray school costs.

 Tuition fees at Kimberton Waldorf School are considered as support to the functions and operations that support the mission of the school.
-Tuitions rates are set by January each year.
-Student Enrollment Agreements are sent out by the beginning of February and are due back by the beginning of March.
-These agreements state the tuition rate and the conditions of payment.
+Tuitions rates are set in January each year.
+Student Enrollment Agreements are sent out in February and are due back in March.

 Tuition Payment Plans

 Payment plans are arranged in a one-pay, two-pay or ten-pay agreements.
-One-pay payments must be paid by August 1.
+One-pay payments must be paid by July 1.
 Families who choose the one-pay arrangement may choose to purchase tuition insurance or opt out of it and sign a waiver.
-Two-pay payments are made by July 1 and January 1; it is required that tuition insurance be purchased through the school at a rate of 3.2% of full tuition.
-Ten-pay payments are made by the 1st or the 15th of each month from July through April; there is a 3.2% charge for tuition insurance.
+Two-pay payments are made by July 1 and January 1; it is required that tuition insurance be purchased through the school.
+Ten-pay payments are made by the 1st or the 15th of each month from July through April; tuition insurance is required.

 Delinquent accounts are addressed in the following way.
 A notice is sent when an account is 15 days delinquent.
 If there is no payment received, a second letter is sent within a week as a reminder of the due amount and the consequences of student dismissal for not paying the student’s tuition.
 If no payment is received within one week after the second letter is sent, a third letter is sent by the Board of Trustees and a telephone call is made.
 If payment has not been received or mutually agreeable payment arrangements have not been made at that time, the family is notified of dismissal of the child(ren) verbally and by certified letter.
 Per the terms of the enrollment contract, withdrawal or dismissal does not relieve the responsibility to pay the balance of the tuition contract; dismissal for non-payment is simply the mechanism by which the school stops providing services to families who are in breach of their contract.

 Tuition assistance at Kimberton Waldorf School is need-based; amounts awarded are based solely on demonstrated financial need.
+Tuition assistance is available for students in full day kindergarten through grade twelve.
 Admission decisions are made separately from decisions regarding tuition assistance.
 Awards are determined by the Tuition Assistance Committee.
 In determining awards, the Committee relies upon the expected family contribution as calculated by the School and Student Service for Financial Aid (SSS), the family’s submitted tax returns, and any special financial considerations communicated by the family.
 Final assistance decisions are based on the Committee’s assessment of the family’s needs, the number of applications, the needs within specific classes, and the overall needs of the school as reflected in the budgeted funds available.
 There is always a greater demand for assistance than there are resources.
 Because the demand for assistance is high, families are advised that they may need to seek additional resources to supplement the grants they receive from the School’s tuition assistance program.
 In many cases, the school can meet only a portion of a family’s need as calculated by SSS.

 Information related to tuition assistance is kept in strict confidence and students receiving assistance are not held to different academic or behavioral standards.
 The school allocates tuition assistance systematically, with priority given first to returning students, followed by new students.
 In order to be considered for tuition assistance, the payment of open tuition balances must be current.
 Families requesting need-based support are not required to make a binding commitment to the School until a decision has been reached regarding their tuition assistance application.